 Valley-Mount Sinai Comprehensive Cancer Care treats all forms of skin cancer, including melanoma and basal cell carcinoma.
 We also offer melanoma surveillance to identify and track potentially cancerous moles through our MoleSafe Program.

-The Valley Approach to Skin Cancer
+A Team Approach to Skin Cancer Care

 Our program’s goal is to catch skin cancer in its earliest stages, when it is most easily treated.
 That’s why we offer the MoleSafe Program.
 And it’s why we take a team approach to treatment and surveillance — to provide you with comprehensive, personalized treatment options that best fit your individual needs.